Stock market today: Wall Street keeps drifting as oil recovers some of its sharp losses

 NEW YORK (AP) — Wall Street remains largely stuck in neutral on Thursday following its big recent swings.

-The S&P 500 was edging 0.1% lower in midday trading after flipping from an early, small gain.
+The S&P 500 was mostly unchanged in afternoon trading after flipping from an early, small gain.
 It’s been listless this week, coming off a sharp reversal after months of losses gave way to its best week of the year last week.

 Even though its recent moves have been modest, if the S&P 500 can eke out a gain for the day, it would mark a ninth straight for its longest winning streak in 19 years.